JoBase/jobase.github.io/README.md

 pip install JoBase
 ```

-If the installation fails, please contact us at <problem@jobase.org> with a full copy of the error and the name of your operating system.
+If the installation fails, check your version of Python isn't too old.
+JoBase supports Python 3.6 or greater.
-If the installation succeeded, you can continue by typing the following command to run a basic exmaple.
+If the installation succeeds, you can continue by typing the following command to run a basic exmaple.

 ```
-python -m JoBase.examples.coin_collector
+python -m JoBase.examples.physics
 ```

 If everything works, you are ready to start coding!